Girard council hears about sewage backup on Liberty Street

 He said the city is looking into the matter to determine if there is a permanent solution and will do a telescopic study of the pipes to see if there is blockage.

-Two new Girard policemen will be sworn in at the next meeting on Sept.
+Two new Girard policemen will be sworn in at the next meeting Sept.
 24.

 Councilwoman Lily Martuccio announced there will be a Girard Chamber of Commerce meeting Sept.
 19 at the Royal Gardens from 6 to 8 p.m.